Houston Trinity News

 Youth Nights are Back!

-Next youth night will be back at the church.
+Next youth night will be back at the church in September.
 Watch for news and highlights

 Marvin Rader School